 Over the past few months, I’ve tried everything to save a little extra money each month.

 My husband and I became a single income family towards the end of 2017.
-Therefore, saving money became one of my top priorities.
-After reviewing our expenses, I knew that we needed to make some changes ASAP because our new income wasn’t enough to cover all of our expenses.
+Since then, saving money became one of my top priorities.
+After reviewing our expenses, I knew that we needed to make some changes ASAP because our new income wasn’t enough to cover our current lifestyle.
 We did an entire budget makeover and saw a huge opportunity to save on food.

 I learned that other frugal families were spending on average of $100 – $150 per person each month, which was a lot less than what my husband and I were spending.